umd-lhcb/ut-hw-doc/docs/cern/cern_qa/cern_qa.md

         ![DCB CERN QA master problem](./dcb_test_prob.png)

-        Turning off powers and try **reseating** the FFC!
+        then turn off powers and try **reseating** the FFC!
 It is very likely that the FFC is not making good contact!

         If after reseating and swapping FFCs, the master status still can't be read,